Don Roper: Football

 After a strong start in the 1950–51 season, where Arsenal competed with Newcastle United for the league leadership in the opening weeks of the season, their season fell away.
 This was attributed to problems on the Arsenal wings, with Compton having given up playing, Ian McPherson being less effective, and Roper losing speed due to an increase in his weight; Roper built a reputation for his "gargantuan appetite" at Highbury.
 He later played in Arsenal's 1952 FA Cup final defeat to Newcastle United, although in that match he was forced to deputise for full back Walley Barnes after Barnes was stretchered off with an injury, with his performance in the match being described as "outstanding".
 During the 1952–53 season, Roper enjoyed one of his finest seasons, winning another League title, in which he scored 14 goals in 41 appearances.
 Earlier in the season, in a friendly match against Hibernian, he scored 5 times; the match was one of the first in the country to be played under floodlights and televised in the evening.
 Roper's performances during that season earned him an England B cap against Scotland B, although he never played for the full England side.
 He played for another two seasons as a first-team regular, but lost his Arsenal first-team place during 1955–56, dropping to the reserves.
 He played 321 matches for Arsenal in total, scoring 95 goals in league and cup competitions.

 Roper rejoined former club Southampton who were now in the Third Division (South), in January 1957.
 He went on to become club captain, playing alongside star player Derek Reeves and the young Terry Paine.
-At the end of the 1958–59 season, Roper fell out with the club over terms and alleged promises from Ted Bates that he would be given post-playing employment as a club trainer, and left holding a grudge which he never overcame, refusing to attend any club reunions or even to visit The Dell.
+At the end of the 1958–59 season, Roper fell out with the club over terms and alleged promises from Ted Bates that he would be given post-playing employment as a club trainer.
+He left holding a grudge that he never overcame, refusing to attend any club reunions or even to visit The Dell.
 In 1993, he was visited by Bill Stroud who attempted to persuade Roper, in vain, to forgo his grudge against Bates and attend his 75th birthday celebrations.
 During his second spell at Southampton, he played in 80 matches and scored 32 goals.
-He finished his career by playing for Weymouth under the management of Arthur Coles during the 1959–60 season, and Dorchester Town from the 1960–61 season, finally retiring from the game in 1963, having made 103 appearances for Dorchester Town, in which he scored 31 goals.
+He finished his career by playing for Weymouth under the management of Arthur Coles during the 1959–60 season, and Dorchester Town from the 1960–61 season.
+He retired in 1963, having made 103 appearances for Dorchester Town, scoring 31 goals.